 Water Rights Law

-Wells, Small, Fleharty & Weil has represented clients for over 30 years in all aspects of water law.
+Redding attorneys Wells, Small, Fleharty & Weil have represented clients for over 30 years in all aspects of water law.
 With the recent California State Legislation’s adoption of the Groundwater Sustainability Act to regulate and monitor groundwater, and amendments to the Water Code to require the installation and maintenance of devices capable of monitoring the direct rate of diversion of water from a stream/river, it is imperative that an expert be there to represent your water right interest.
 Our attorneys have also presided as directors for Joint Powers Authority on behalf of water contractors, State Water Districts, and County Groundwater Sustainability Commissions.

 ASK YOURSELF THESE 2 QUESTIONS:

 - Does the recent increase in government regulations on your water rights concern you?

 - Are your water rights being infringed upon by competing interests, whether it be upstream/downstream water users or governmental agencies??

 IF YOUR ANSWER IS YES TO EITHER QUESTION WE CAN HELP YOU.
 We provide the following water right services.